hoangcp8700/Nextjs-ts-eslint-prettier-sb/README.md

 ## Note:

 ```
-Please switch to the `develop-sb` branch to use `Storybook`.
+If you want storybook, please switch to the `develop-sb` branch to use `Storybook` use  git checkout develop-sb.
-Use: git checkout develop-sb
 Then run `yarn && yarn storybook` to start `Storybook`
 ```